Adventures around the world

 When I was doing self study, I could do things at my own pace and skip through things that were uninteresting or too difficult at the time.
 However this leaves gaps in your knowledge and will come back to haunt you later, such as when that point you skipped becomes the basis of a more advanced point of grammar.
 So unless one has an iron discipline (that doesn’t sound like me) then you end up building a proverbial house with bricks missing in random places.
 As you can imagine, this past month has seen me making a lot of bricks!

-In my work, I’ve found very few situations where wrote memorisation is very useful.
+In my work as a technologist, I’ve found very few situations where wrote memorisation is very useful.
 With technology changing continuously, it is more efficient to get a grasp of the principles and fudge your way through with the knowledge that everything will be different in 2 years anyway.
 However while it might be possible to apply these ideas to language study, you can’t get away from the fact that the more words you know and more grammar you have internalised, the better you will be.

 A study and no play makes Matt… a better student